ni/nimble/packages/nimble-components/src/table/specs/table-column-width-hld.md

     /**
      * @internal Do not write to this value directly.
 It is used by the Table in order to store
-     * the resolved value of the fractionalWidth after updates programmatic or interactive updates.
+     * the resolved value of the fractionalWidth after programmatic or interactive updates.
      */
     @observable
     public currentFractionalWidth = defaultFractionalWidth;